Faweenagua/faweenagua.github.io/content/authors/admin/_index.md

 ## About Me

 Francis Aweenagua is a Research Assistant at Ashesi University.
 He works under the Ashesi Resourceful Engineering Lab and is co-supervised by Dr. Heather Beem and Dr. Ayorkor Korsah.
-His current research focuses on developing low-cost interactive multi-robot platforms to provide diverse services at Ashesi University and other universities across Africa.
+His current research is focused on developing low-cost interactive multi-robot platforms that can provide diverse services at Ashesi University and other universities in Africa.
 He has previously developed smart monitoring devices for biogas digesters and solar panels.